Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-Workload-for-Data-Quality-Blueprint.md

 1. ADF Pipeline deployment
 1. Databricks scripts adjustment
 The full solution makes three scripts:
-- Settings (to set up all the settings
+- Settings (to set up all the settings and install the libraries)
--
+- SchemaAndDQConformancyCheck
-All the scripts all pro
+- Load_HealthCare_KPI
 ![image.png](/.attachments/image-c7f7a932-a2b5-4ad9-b565-2ffc1b658d67.png)
     - check whether kv-cpd-data-uat-we-01 instance is added as